What Actually Happens During A Stroke?

 Are you interested in learning more about the benefits of physical therapy for stroke recovery?

-At our physical therapy clinics, we pride ourselves on our professionalism and quality of treatment.
+At our physical therapy clinic, we pride ourselves on our professionalism and quality of treatment.

 Capitol Physical Therapy